y-scope/yscope-log-viewer/docs/src/user-guide/reference-url-parameters.md

 * When both `logEventNum` and `timestamp` are specified, `timestamp` takes precedence.
 We strongly recommend that you do not specify both parameters simultaneously.
 * Timestamp navigation behavior:
-  * If the log contains at least one exact match for the specified timestamp, the viewer navigates to the lowest matched log event index.
+  * If the log file contains one or more events with the specified timestamp, the viewer navigates to the matched log event that has the lowest index.
   * If no exact match exists, the viewer navigates to the log event closest to and before the specified timestamp, unless all log events are after the specified timestamp.
-In this case, the viewer navigates to the first log event.
+In the latter case, the viewer navigates to the first log event.

 [rfc-3986-percent-encoding]: https://datatracker.ietf.org/doc/html/rfc3986#section-2.1